arexbold/TripleBondChallenge/README.md

 - You are only allowed to fight trainers for EXP.
 - No shopping except for evo items from GoldenRod City.
 - Once you enter a Gym, Elite Four, or dungeon, you may not leave until it is cleared.
-  - You may re-enter cleared Dungeons, but you cannot fight skipped trainers unless they were perviously inaccessible.
+  - You may re-enter cleared Dungeons, but you cannot fight skipped trainers unless they were previously inaccessible.
 - You must beat all trainers in a gym before fighting the Gym Leader.

-### Extra Catching Rules
+### Catching Rules
+- You are only allowed to catch 1 mon from each area/cave/hall.
+  - You are NOT allowed to scout/fight these mons.
+You can only catch them.
 - You are not allowed to use Headbutt to get more mons.

 ### Pokemon Restrictions